tang-john/microsvc-test/README.md

 * kubectl get pods
 * You will see two pods that begin with "microsvc-test".
 Assume one of them is microsvc-test-845b49968-jnq84
 * kubeclt describe pod/microsvc-test-845b49968-jnq84
-* Replace the ccommand above with the pod that is for your installation.
+* Replace the command above with the pod that is for your installation.
 Kubernetes will generate a random string after "microsvc-test"

 ### Create Ingress